 - In most patients, events were primarily of mild to moderate intensity.
 If nausea or vomiting persists despite appropriate supportive care including anti-emetic therapy, consider dose reduction or treatment interruption.
 OFEV treatment may be resumed at full dosage or at reduced dosage, which subsequently may be increased to full dosage.
 If severe nausea or vomiting does not resolve, discontinue treatment.

-Embryofetal Toxicity:OFEV can cause fetal harm when administered to a pregnant woman and patients should be advised of the potential risk to a fetus.
-Women should be advised to avoid becoming pregnant while receiving OFEV and to use highly effective contraception during treatment and at least 3 months after the last dose of OFEV.
-As the impact of nintedanib on the effectiveness of hormonal contraception is unknown, advise women using hormonal contraceptives to add a barrier method.
+Embryo-Fetal Toxicity:OFEV can cause fetal harm when administered to a pregnant woman and patients should be advised of the potential risk to a fetus.
+Women should be advised to avoid becoming pregnant while receiving OFEV and to use highly effective contraception at initiation of treatment, during treatment, and at least 3 months after the last dose of OFEV.
+Nintedanib does not change the exposure to oral contraceptives containing ethinylestradiol and levonorgestrel in patients with SSc-ILD.
+However, the efficacy of oral hormonal contraceptives may be compromised by vomiting and/or diarrhea or other conditions where drug absorption may be reduced.
+Advise women taking oral hormonal contraceptives experiencing these conditions to use alternative highly effective contraception.
 Verify pregnancy status prior to starting OFEV and during treatment as appropriate.

 Arterial Thromboembolic Events